Snowflake-Labs/snowpark-extensions-py/README.md

 if tables.count() > 5:
     print("There are more that 5 tables")
 ```
+If you dont specify a name you can still access the last result using `__df`.

 The standard IPython display does not render snowpark `dataframe`.
 You can use `df.show()` but by default something like: `display(df)` will just print: `<snowflake.snowpark.dataframe.DataFrame at 0x7fa67d099c40>`